qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can create an editor with several tabs and named groups to present the attribute fields.

-Choose `Drag and drop designer` and an attribute column.
+Choose 'Drag and drop designer' and an attribute column.
 Use the |mActionSignPlus|
 icon to create a category to insert a tab or a named group (see figure_fields_3_).
 When creating a new category, QGIS will insert a new tab or named group for the category in the built-in form.